Brainspotting Therapy Intensives for residents of Colorado and Oregon

 “WTF do you mean, three straight hours of therapy???”

-Whether you’ve been avoiding therapy or you’ve been desperate for some support, three hours is a long time.
+Whether you’ve been avoiding therapy or you’ve been desperate for some support, it makes sense that three hours might sound like a lot.

 Your Investment: